 - Fear of dying.

-Panic disorder is sudden episodes of acute severe anxiety/panic associated with a fear of death or collapse.
-The key feature of the disorder is the sudden onset, occurring 'out of the blue', with no identifiable trigger.
-It can be accompanied with a persistent concern about future attacks and consequences of the attack (losing control).
+Panic disorder is when you have sudden episodes of severe anxiety or panic, linked with a fear of death or collapse.
+The key feature of panic disorder is the sudden onset of panic attacks with no clear reason or trigger; you may often feel constant concern about having future attacks or about the consequences of an attack.

 - Going outside of home alone

 - Being in crowded public places, such as department stores or restaurants

 - Using public transport, such as trains, planes, or buses

 - Being in enclosed or tight spaces, such as tunnels or lifts.

 These feelings might lead you to avoid a whole range of situations and day-to-day activity.
 In some cases, you may become house-bound or stick to a small 'safe' area.

 Panic disorder is commonly linked with agoraphobia: if a panic disorder goes on for a long time, it can lead to agoraphobia.

 It is estimated that 5% of people live with some degree of agoraphobia, and 1% experiences agoraphobia that significantly affects their daily lives.